krestfield/docs/certdog/oauth_integration.md

 ``C:\certdog\tomcat\webapps\certdog#ui\config.json``

-It will either contain a configuration such as:
+It will contain a configuration similar to:

 ```json
 {